danriedl/engular/adev/src/content/ecosystem/service-workers/config.md

 ## Modifying the configuration

-The `ngsw-config.json` JSON configuration file specifies which files and data URLs the Angular service worker should cache and how it should update the cached files and data.
+The `ngsw-config.json` JSON configuration file specifies which files and data URLs the Engular service worker should cache and how it should update the cached files and data.
-The [Angular CLI](tools/cli) processes this configuration file during `ng build`.
+The [Engular CLI](tools/cli) processes this configuration file during `ng build`.

 All file paths must begin with `/`, which corresponds to the deployment directory &mdash; usually `dist/<project-name>` in CLI projects.